 Techniques for Loading Antigens onto Dendritic Cells

-Loading dendritic cells (DCs) with peptides, proteins, or tumor cells represents the most common method, typically conducted prior to maturation.
-In this approach, peptides are directly loaded onto MHC-I and MHC-II molecules on the surface of the DCs.
-Conversely, proteins and tumor cells need to be initially processed and presented by the DCs to activate CD4+ and CD8+ T cells.
+Loading DCs with peptides, tumor cells, or intact proteins represents the most common method, typically conducted prior to maturation.
+In this approach, peptides are directly loaded on either MHC-I or MHC-II molecules on the surface of the DCs.
+Conversely, tumor cells or intact proteins need to be processed and presented by the DCs to activate CD4+ and CD8+ T cells.
 The primary drawback associated with peptide usage is the requirement to identify the patient’s haplotype and the specific peptides that would bind to these particular haplotypes.
-Contrastingly, utilizing proteins and tumor cells is advantageous as it is not restricted to a particular haplotype.
-However, in the case of proteins and tumor cells, the MHC-I pathway is not specifically targeted, although studies have observed the activation of CD8+ T cells, indicating the occurrence of cross-presentation [15, 19, 20].
+Contrastingly, utilizing tumor cells or intact proteins is advantageous as it is not restricted to particular haplotypes [15, 19, 20].

-The use of viral vectors presents an appealing alternative for loading antigenic material onto dendritic cells (DCs), as it enables the insertion of genes encoding tumor antigens or entire proteins, while allowing for the removal of genes encoding virulence or replication factors.
-In some instances, the vector itself may induce DC maturation, eliminating the need for a separate maturation procedure.
-Another advantage lies in the ability to incorporate genes encoding cytokines or co-stimulatory molecules, thereby enhancing the immunogenicity of DCs.
-However, the existence of pre-existing immunity against the vector may diminish the patients’ capacity to induce in vivo responses, making safety a primary concern.
-It is noteworthy that lentivirus-based vectors are generally less immunogenic due to the removal of the majority of genes encoding viral proteins.
-Consequently, their repeated use without provoking immune responses against the vector is feasible.
-Additionally, lentivirus-based vectors offer specific advantages, including the potential to activate the innate immune system through endosomal or cytoplasmic sensors (i.e., TLRs, RIG-I, PKR, etc.), the ability to transduce quiescent and non-dividing cells, and serving as a potential platform for direct therapeutic vaccination.
-This is achievable by pseudotyping them with glycoproteins to target specific cell types and directly focusing on DC subtypes in vivo [15, 21–24].
+The use of viral vectors presents an appealing alternative for loading antigenic material onto dendritic cells (DCs), as it enables gene insertion encoding tumor antigens or intact proteins, while allowing for the removal of virulence or replication factor genes.
+In some instances, the vector itself may promote DC maturation, eliminating the need for an additional maturation process.
+Another advantage lies in the ability to incorporate genes encoding co-stimulatory cytokines, thereby enhancing DC immunogenicity.
+However, the existence of pre-existing immunity against the viral vector might diminish the patients’ capacity to induce in vivo responses, that maks safety a major concern.
+Lentivirus-based vectors has been shown to be significantly less immunogenic due to the removal of the viral protein encoding genes.
+Additionally, lentivirus-based vectors offer specific advantages, including the potential to activate the innate immune system through cytoplasmic or endosomal molecules such as TLRs, RIG-I, and PKR [15, 21–24].

-An alternative and appealing approach involves loading dendritic cells (DCs) with messenger RNA (mRNA) encoding tumor-associated antigens (TAAs), a method proven to elicit CD4+ and CD8+ T cell responses.
-The mRNA, characterized by a short half-life and not integrated into the host genome, can be directly loaded onto DCs without the need for vectors or knowledge of the patient’s haplotypes [6, 15].
-Furthermore, mRNA transfection allows for the presentation of multiple antigenic epitopes, along with loading options involving maturation stimuli (such as CD40L) or cytokines.
-Electroporation has been identified as the most efficient method for introducing mRNA into DCs, inducing a temporary increase in cell permeability that facilitates mRNA entry without the requirement for additional reagents [15, 25–27].
+An alternative and appealing approach involves loading DCs with messenger RNA (mRNA) which encodes tumor-associated antigens (TAAs), a method proven to elicit CD4+ and CD8+ T cell responses.
+These mRNAs, characterized by a short half-life and not integrated into the host genome, can be directly loaded onto DCs without the need for viral vectors or knowledge of the patient’s haplotypes [6, 15].
+Furthermore, mRNA transfection allows for the presentation of several antigenic epitopes, along with loading options involving maturation stimuli (such as CD40L) or cytokines.
+Electroporation has been identified as the most efficient method for introducing mRNA into DCs without the requirement for additional reagents [15, 25–27].

 Enhancing Antigen Presentation Efficiency